gemelodyyu/The-VBA-of-Wall-Street/README.md

 ## Results

-* A screen shot for each year of the results on the Multi Year Stock Data have been attached here, as well as in the folder "".
+* A screen shot for each year of the results on the Multi Year Stock Data have been attached here, as well as in the folder "results images".

++ 2016 result

++ 2015 result

++2014 result